huggingface/blog/sdxl_ort_inference.md

 We’ve [previously shown](https://medium.com/microsoftazure/accelerating-stable-diffusion-inference-with-onnx-runtime-203bd7728540) how to accelerate Stable Diffusion inference with ONNX Runtime.
 In this post, we will introduce optimizations in the ONNX Runtime CUDA and TensorRT execution providers that speed up inference of SD Turbo and SDXL Turbo on NVIDIA GPUs by as much as 3x over Torch Compile.

+Not only does ONNX Runtime provide performance benefits when used with SD Turbo and SDXL Turbo, but it also makes the models accessible in languages other than Python, like C#.
+A tutorial for how to run SD Turbo and SDXL Turbo is coming soon.
+In the meantime, check out our previous tutorial on [inferencing Stable Diffusion with C# and ONNX Runtime](https://onnxruntime.ai/docs/tutorials/csharp/stable-diffusion-csharp.html).

 ## Diffusion demo
 You may try SD Turbo and SDXL Turbo inference with ONNX Runtime using the CUDA or TensorRT execution provider.
 To reproduce latency numbers in the benchmark results below, run the demo with docker using the [instructions found here](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md#run-demo-with-docker).